uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

 www.example.com/user/Galen
 ```
 * `www.example.com` will be translated to the IP address of the server.
 * `/user/Galen` specifies which page in the webpage you are trying to access.
+This is called an endpoint.

 ### First page
 Let's say we want to build a website `www.mypage.com`